seanpmaxwell/Typescript-Best-Practices/README.md

 ```

 #### Enum Alternative
 <b>UPDATE 12/7/2025:</b> The TypeScript team is now discouraging the use of enums with the `--erasableSyntaxOnly` flag.
-A clean alternative to enums when you need both a static object and a tuple-type of its keys is to use an `as const` object with some type of utility type which returns all the values for that object.
+A alternative to enums you can use in an object appended with `as const`.
+If you need a tuple of it's values, a simple utility-type can help.
 ```ts
 const USER_ROLES = {
   Basic: 0,